py-bootcamp/learn-python-with-tdd/hello-world.md

     return "Hello, world"
 ```

-If you try and run your tests again your `hello.py` will fail to compile because you're not passing an argument.
+If you try and run `python hello.py` will fail because you're not passing an argument.
 Send in "world" to make it pass.

 ```python
 print(Hello("world"))